ank1015/agents-tui/README.md

 This framework was created because existing solutions like Ink, Blessed, and OpenTUI didn't fit the needs of a streaming chat interface.
 Rather than fight against the terminal or write React-like TUI code, this package:

 - ( Treats the terminal's scrollback buffer as a feature, not a bug
-- <¯ Uses natural terminal scrolling and search functionality
+- <ï¿½ Uses natural terminal scrolling and search functionality
-- ¡ Only redraws what changed (differential rendering)
+- ï¿½ Only redraws what changed (differential rendering)
-- >é Provides a simple component model with minimal overhead
+- >ï¿½ Provides a simple component model with minimal overhead
-- =æ Supports output streaming and real-time updates
+- =ï¿½ Supports output streaming and real-time updates

 ## Quick Start